 Although gaining thirty pounds for the role certainly helped, Toni G went to far greater lengths to transform Charlize.
-She fried her hair, shaved and bleached her eyebrows, airbrushed her face with layers and layers to give her this skintone she had in this movie.
+She fried her hair, shaved, and bleached her eyebrows.
+She got her face airbrushed with layers and layers to give her the skin tone she had in this movie.
 Surprisingly, the only prosthetics in the movie were teeth.
-From a model to a serial killer in the makeup alone, this is one brilliant transformation.
+From a model to a serial killer in makeup alone, this is one brilliant transformation.

 Shawn Wayans&Marlon Wayans in White Chicks (2004)

 Not surprisingly, turning the Wayans brothers white was no easy task.
 Transforming the African-American actors into ersatz Hilton sisters took up to seven hours a day.
 But human transformation is a specialty for Cannom – a multiple Academy award-winning makeup artist.
-The actors spent five hours a day for airbrushing their white skintone, applying prosthetics and adding contact lenses and wigs to round their undercover look.
+The actors spent five hours a day airbrushing their white skin tone, applying prosthetics, and adding contact lenses and wigs to round their undercover look.

 Ron Pearlman in Hellboy I, II (2004, 2008)

-The larger than life (and very red) protagonist of “Hellboy” fights, jumps, runs, and trash-talks all with the fluidity and ease of a flesh and blood character.
+The larger-than-life (and very red) protagonist of “Hellboy” fights, jumps, runs, and trash-talks all with the fluidity and ease of a flesh and blood character.
 The truth is that most of that flesh is latex in the form of prosthetic attachments.
-Designed at Rick Baker’s Cinovation Studio, the Hellboy costume is a masterpiece of modern creature makeup.
+Designed at Rick Baker’s Innovation Studio, the Hellboy costume is a masterpiece of modern creature makeup.
 After the costume was created, actor Ron Perlman selected Jake Garber as his makeup artist.

 Doug Jones in Pan’s Labyrinth (2006)